HydrargyrumGames/ArtGallery/README.md

 # Blender 3D Render Art Gallery
-## 🖼️This is an Art Gallery Exhibiting all of the Blender3D Renders I've made over the past years!
+## 🖼️This is an Art Gallery Exhibiting the Best of the Blender3D Renders I've made over the past years!

 ## 1. Hydrargyrum Games Company Logo [Rendered in Blender Cycles]